burcakotlu/GLANET/docs/source/tutorial.rst

 	* *Choose 1-based coordinates (End Inclusive) as Input Format.*

-	* *Set GLANET Folder (~path/to/tool/) where GLANET folder must be set as the parent directory of Data directory.*
+	* *Set GLANET Folder (~path/to/tool/) where GLANET Folder must be set as the parent directory of Data directory.*

 	* *Set Output Folder as you wish.*